jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 **Miscellaneous provisions**

 ### 49 Reporting
-For the purpose of reporting to the Secretariat under the Convention and the Protocol, the Minister responsible for the administration of this Act may, as and when the Minister thinks fit, direct the inventory agency or the Registrar to provide reports and information to the Minister or directly to the Secretariat.
+For the purpose of reporting to the Secretariat under the Convention and the Protocol, the Minister may, as and when the Minister thinks fit, direct the inventory agency or the Registrar to provide reports and information to the Minister or directly to the Secretariat.

 ### 50 Regulations
 (1) The Governor-General may, by Order in Council, make regulations for any or all of the following purposes: